 - a. increasing access to safe water for domestic use - b. increasing availability of water to support and develop agricultural production - c.
-Providing continuity of water supplies required for economic activity (e.g. food processing, construction, tourism, etc.) - d. improving consumers' behaviours associated with the efficient use of water These points are elaborated below:

-a.
-Increase access to water for domestic use
+Providing continuity of water supplies required for economic activity (e.g. food processing, construction, tourism, etc.) - d. improving consumers' behaviours associated with the efficient use of water a.
+Increase access to water for domestic use b.
+Increase availability of water to sustain and develop agricultural production